tgfrerer/island/README.md

-* **Gamepad** support: the default camera can be steered with a gamepad-just connect your gamepad and you are set; application windows can decide whether they want to subscribe to gamepad events
-  - and to which gamepads to subscribe to.
+* **Gamepad** support: the default camera can be steered with a gamepad-just connect your gamepad and you are set; application windows can decide whether they want to subscribe to gamepad events- and to which gamepads to subscribe to.

   <img width="350" src="resources/readme/tracy.png" align="right" />